Module 16- L’art et l’expression

 Use ce dont if the subordinate clause needs an object introduced by de.

-On comprend très bien ce dont les Parisiens avaient peur pendant l’Occupation.
+On comprend très bien ce dont l’artistes avaient peur (avoir peur de).

-Ce à quoi les Français pensaient pendant l’Occupation m’intéresse beaucoup.
+Ce à quoi les artistes pensaient pendant cet epoque m’intéresse beaucoup (penser de).

-One understands very well what the Parisians were afraid of during the Occupation.
+One understands very well what the artist was afraid of

-What the French thought about during the Occupation interests me a lot.
+What the artists thought about during this period interests me a lot.

 Use ce + preposition + quoi when the subordinate clause needs an object introduced by a preposition other than de.
 Remember that, unlike English, the preposition in French must always be placed immediately in front of the relative pronoun.